dvynogradov/docs-docusaurus/docs/how_to_doc_database.md

 # How to document a relational database

 ## Overview
-This article provides basic guidelines for documenting relational databases using a PostgreSQL database as an example.
+This artile provides basic guidelines for documenting relational databases using a PostgreSQL database as an example.

 ## Prerequisites
 If you want to follow along with the examples in this article, you'll need to install the following: